young-geng/EasyLM/docs/optimizer.md

 # Optimizers
-EasyLM provides a number of optimizers for training neural language models.
+EasyLM provides several optimizers for training language models.
 The optimizers are implemented in the [optimizer.py](/EasyLM/optimizer.py)

 Currently, the following optimizers are supported:
-* AdamW
+* AdamW: The optimizer described in the [Decoupled Weight Decay Regularization paper](https://arxiv.org/abs/1711.05101)
-* PaLM: the optimizer described in the PaLM paper
+* PaLM: the optimizer described in the [PaLM: Scaling Language Modeling with Pathways paper](https://arxiv.org/abs/2204.02311)

 In addition to optimizer configurations, the optimizer module also provides support for gradient accumulation.

 ## Selecting Optimizer and Gradient Accumulation
-Optimizer type can be selected by setting the `type` field in the optimizer configuration.
-For example, to use the AdamW optimizer, we can set the `type` to `adamw` and configuring the `adamw_optimizer` subfields:
+The optimizer type can be selected by setting the `type` field in the optimizer configuration.
+For example, to use the AdamW optimizer, we can set the `type` to `adamw` and configure the `adamw_optimizer` subfields.
+Here's an example:
 ```shell
 python train.py --optimizer.type=adamw --optimizer.adamw_optimizer.lr=1e-4
 ```